 Tour of SOLO Farms with BrownGuy420

-Paul Rosas, better known by his Youtube Channel BrownGuy420, runs SOLO Farms.
+Paul Rosas, also known as BrownGuy420, runs SOLO Farms.
 He gave us a quick tour and some details on the plan for building SOLO Farms!

 Get Your Fill of No-Till